mdsumner/spbabel/cran-comments.md

-spbabel 0.5.1
+spbabel 0.5.5

-Fix errors on CRAN.
+Fix use of Suggests packages to be conditional.

 Thank you

 ## Test environments

-* Travis ubuntu 14.04 (devel and release)
+* Ubuntu 4.0.2
 * win-builder (devel and release)

 ## R CMD check results